 NARCliM Modelling Overview

-The NARCliM projections have been generated from four global climate models (GCMs) dynamically downscaled by three regional climate models (RCMs).
+The 2014 NARCliM projections were generated from four global climate models (GCMs) dynamically downscaled by three regional climate models (RCMs).

 The four GCMs (MIROC, ECHAM, CCCMA and CSIRO Mk3.0) form part of the World Climate Research Program's (WCRP) Coupled Model Inter-comparison Project phase 3 (CMIP3) models, which were used by the Intergovernmental Panel on Climate Change (IPCC) for its Fourth Assessment Report.
 See the NARCliM Model Selection for more information on how the models were selected.

 The Weather Research and Forecasting (WRF) model, a dynamical regional climate model, was used to downscale projections from the four GCMs.
 WRF has been demonstrated to be effective in simulating temperature and rainfall in NSW 4, 5 and provides a good representation of local topography and coastal processes.
 It was jointly developed by several major weather and research centres in the United States and is widely used internationally.

 Three physical configurations of WRF were run with each of the four separate GCMs, for a total of 12 runs, producing a 12 model ensemble.
 The 12 models were run using a single, representative emissions scenario: the IPCC high emissions scenario A2.
 The 12 models were run for three time periods: 1990 to 2009 (base), 2020 to 2039 (near future), and 2060 to 2079 (far future).
 A reanalysis dataset is also available for the period 1950 to 2009.

 The regional models generate data for more than 100 meteorological variables.
 The most commonly used variables are being provided through Adapt NSW website in multiple formats to ensure the information is easily accessible and easy to use.
 Other common variables are available for download from the Climate Data Portal and include: